 But do not despair, there are lots of things to discover around the corner.

-Start the morning by taking a boat ride to the Toronto islands.
-Enjoy the greenery around the 14 islands and look for herons.
-While looking back towards the city, surrounded by blue, the imposing buildings look more beautiful than dreadful.
+Start the day by taking a boat ride to the Toronto islands.
+Enjoy the greenery around the 14 islands basking in the morning light, while looking for shy herons and hidden hermits.
+While looking back towards the city, surrounded by blue, the imposing buildings actually look kind of beautiful.
+If you squint your eyes.

 Stroll down the once-alternative Queen St and grab a bite at Queen Mothers cafe (208 Queen St W).
 They have a nice garden patio on the backside.

 Why not pick up dessert on the way?
-Uncle Tetsu’s (598 Bay St) have a famous Japanese cheesecake, if you can beat the queue.
+Uncle Tetsu’s at 598 Bay St have a famous Japanese cheesecake, if you can beat the queue.

-If you want to end the evening on a weird note, head to Pravda (44 Wellington St).
-It’s a Russian bar with busts of Lenin that goes with a lot of different vodka drinks, such as the “Breznev latte”.
+If you want to end the evening on a weird note, head to Pravda at 44 Wellington St. It’s a Russian bar with busts of Lenin that goes with a lot of different vodka drinks, such as the “Breznev latte”.
 A dancer is performing stunts in a ring at the ceiling, the Russian national anthem is played at midnight and then Ivan Drago goes into party mode.
 Soviet chic indeed.

 Comments